-The gender binary defines gender as only two fixed options, woman or man.
+The gender binary defines gender as only two fixed options, female or male.
 The gender spectrum acknowledges that there are more than two genders.

 Historically, we have used binary language on our website to talk about gender-affirming health care options.
 Recently, we have made updates to be more inclusive of diverse gender identities, including trans Indigenous and Two-Spirit, non-binary, gender fluid and agender people.